google/WebFundamentals/src/content/en/updates/2018/07/nic68.md

 {# wf_updated_on: 2018-07-10 #}
 {# wf_featured_image: /web/updates/images/generic/new-in-chrome.png #}
 {# wf_tags: chrome68,new-in-chrome #}
-{# wf_featured_snippet: Chrome 68 brings changes to the Add to Home Screen behaviour on Android, giving you more control.
+{# wf_featured_snippet: Chrome 68 brings changes to the Add to Home Screen behavior on Android, giving you more control.
 The page lifecycle API tells you when your tab has been suspended or restored.
 And the Payment Handler API makes it possible for web-based payment apps to support the Payment Request experience.
 Let’s dive in and see what’s new for developers in Chrome 68! #}
 {# wf_blink_components: N/A #}

 # New in Chrome 68 {: .page-title }